obyou12/CS4110-Compiler/README.md

 2: Create a Java project in Eclipse.

 3: Move folders with programs to src, making Main.java the default package.
-Move the inputs to the project file.
+Move the inputs to the project file.(Make sure your Toy file is linked to same package.)

 4: In the Eclipse package explorer, configure the properties.
 Under the libraries tab of the Java Build Path option, add the java-cup-11b-runtime.jar from Cup/lib as an external jar.

-5: Run the program with Run Configurations and add the name of the input file as the Program Argument.
+5: Run the program with Run Configurations and go to Arguments.
+After add the name of the input file as the Program Argument.

 6: Check the console for the output.